ShuangChen88/ogs/web/content/docs/benchmarks/heatconduction/BHE_array_benchmark.md

 Figure 3: The temperature evolution of the BHEs field along the observation

 In order to investigate the impact of mesh density on the accuracy of numerical result, the simulated temperature profile at the observation point A (53 m, 52.5 m) was plotted and compared against the analytical solution.
-Figure \[AB\_Sec4\_3\] and  \[AB\_Sec4\_4\] show the relative difference of the computed temperature between the analytical and numerical solution by using different mesh size (2.5 m, 1 m, 0.5 m, 0.25 m and 0.2 m).
-The results show that the difference becomes smaller when the mesh size is approaching 0.5 m, which is expected as the optimal mesh size mentioned in section \[sec3\].
+Figure 3 and  4 show the relative difference of the computed temperature between the analytical and numerical solution by using different mesh size (2.5 m, 1 m, 0.5 m, 0.25 m and 0.2 m).
+The results show that the difference becomes smaller when the mesh size is approaching 0.5 m, which is expected as the optimal mesh size mentioned in Diersch et al. (2011).

 {{< img src="../BHE_array_benchmark_figures/figure_4.png" >}}